-- Stick the two loves in bread pans and then cover with seran wrap that has been buttered and sprayed with non-stick spray.
+- Stick the two loves in bread pans and then cover with saran wrap that has been buttered and sprayed with non-stick spray.

 - Let the dough rise until it has doubled in size or formed the perfect size bread.
 Then it’s ready to bake!

-What size pans do you use?
-I used two 9×5 bread pans.
+What size pan do you use?
+I used two 9×5″ bread pans.

 What kind of yeast did you use?
 I use active dry yeast.
 You need about 2 1/2 teaspoons to make 2 loaves.

 Can I use all-purpose flour?
 Yes!
 I just prefer using bread flour when making this recipe.
 But all purpose tastes great too.

 Homemade Bread Recipe